ESCOMP/CTSM/doc/source/tech_note/Radiative_Fluxes/CLM50_Tech_Note_Radiative_Fluxes.rst

-where :math:`\varepsilon _{v}`  is the vegetation emissivity and :math:`T_{v}^{n+1}`  and :math:`T_{v}^{n}`  are the vegetation temperatures at the current and previous time steps, respectively (Chapter 5).
+where :math:`\varepsilon _{v}`  is the vegetation emissivity and :math:`T_{v}^{n+1}`  and :math:`T_{v}^{n}`  are the vegetation temperatures at the current and previous time steps, respectively (:ref:`rst_Momentum, Sensible Heat, and Latent Heat Fluxes`).
 The first term in the equation above is the atmospheric longwave radiation that is transmitted through the canopy, reflected by the ground, and transmitted through the canopy to the atmosphere.
 The second term is the longwave radiation emitted by the canopy directly to